Suggestions

 Setting up your project

-The code for this section is in the screen-sharing branch of the learning-opentok-ios repo, so if you haven't already, you'll need to clone the repo into a local directory — this can be done using the command line:
+The code for this section is in the Screen-Sharing folder of the opentok-ios-sdk-samples project on GitHub.
+If you haven't already, you'll need to clone the repo into a local directory — this can be done using the command line:

 Exploring the code